 My big-time favourite: Arugam Bay (Day 10-15)

-– Probably the best place, but don’t go here around December January.
-Most restaurants will be closed and it’s like a ghost town.
+Probably the best place, but don’t go here around December-January; most restaurants will be closed and it’s like a ghost town.

-If you are visiting Sri Lanka between May and September you will likely have the best time here!
+If you are visiting Sri Lanka between May and September, you will likely have the best time here!

-The cultural hub in the midland of Sri Lanka (Day 21 & 22)
+Kandy – the cultural hub in the midland of Sri Lanka (Day 21 & 22)

-Lions Rock in Sigiriya (Day 23)
+The Lion Rock in Sigiriya (Day 23)

 The less touristic path: Visiting the North of Sri Lanka

 Although some locals will be very friendly, some are less welcoming so be prepared for staring eyes.
-I feel kind of bad saying this on a public blog, but that’s what I would say to a friend too.
+I feel kind of bad saying this on a public blog, but that’s what I would say to a friend, too.